 The form and concept of my work are born and created simultaneously.
 In the particular Buddhist lineage I was engaged with at that time, my process involved chanting practice.
 One day while walking and chanting I noticed the beautiful rhythm of the shadows of trees on the sidewalk.
 So I took a roll of paper and ink with me on my walks and began tracing the tree shadows while I chanted.
 Integrating breath with the movement of my body, I captured the essence of a Buddhist notion of Esho-Funi- body and environment as one.
 This concept remains at the core of my work.
 Nature, specifically trees, remain a constant source of inspiration for me today.

 After graduating with an MFA in Painting, I worked extensively in Arts Education, teaching at the Kirkland Arts Center, Pratt Fine Arts Center and Seattle University.
 During this eleven year period, I recognized (again through my Buddhist practice) the importance of nonviolent communication and emotional intelligence.
 This led me to the exploration of the contemplative tradition of Vipassana meditation, within the Therevadan Buddhist Lineage.
 Through formal meditation, I have expanded my experience of practicing non-judgmental presence, which has extended into to my creative process, where it’s still percolating.
 So I’m working with that now.

-I exhibit my work at IMA Gallery in Seattle and SFMOMA Gallery in San Francisco.
-Online, I show with UGallery, participate with BayVan artist registry and have work available on my website.
-I currently live in San Francisco, where I work as a full-time artist from my home studio.
-I feel blessed to be surrounded by such a loving and supportive family and community of artistic friends.
+I exhibit my work at IMA Gallery in Seattle and SFMOMA Gallery in San Francisco and Exhibit 208 in Albuquerque, NM.
+I currently live in Albuquerque, where I work as a full-time artist from my home studio.